ga-adi-gelato/Course-Materials/lessons/android-fundamentals/listviews-listadapters-lesson/readme.md

 You don't actually make instances of a ListAdapter because it is an interface.
 Instead, other classes implement the ListAdapter interface, such as BaseAdapter.
 Then, other Adapters extend the BaseAdapter.

 One very common example is the ArrayAdapter, which can take your Lists and directly map them to the ListView with very little effort.

-> Check: Why do we use specialized Adapters (ie ArrayAdapter, CursorAdapter) instead of just using BaseAdapter?